whl1729/read/computer/shell/use/05_sed.md

 - `x\{m\}` Repetition of character x m times
 - `x\{m,\}` Repetition of character x at least m times
 - `x\{m,n\}` Repetition of character x between m and n times

+#### 5.10 sed Scripting

+- Sed is very particular about the way you type lines into the script.
+  - There cannot be any **trailing whitespace or text** at the end of the command.
+  - If commands are not placed on a line by themselves, they must be terminated with a **semicolon**.

 ### Q6：作者是怎么论述的？